 Three days into batch three (Mar 19th), my kefir was bubbling like crazy, and I could already tell the grains were still growing.
-What I obviously needed to learn quickly was how to only make as many batches as I could drink; which would also mean figuring out how to keep/store the grains that I didn't need to use for fermenting.
+What I obviously needed to learn quickly was how to only make as many batches as we could drink; which would also mean figuring out how to keep/store the grains that I didn't need to use for fermenting.

 The first answer/lesson was, simply, use the fridge.
 The basic premise being that you still need to feed the grains, so you start a new batch (make the grains food) but put the jar in the fridge to slow the grains down.
 So I put my three day ferments in the fridge so they could continue to ferment more slowly.
 As I got close to emptying each jar of liquid over the next few days, I poured the grains into the next jar, delaying the need to start any new batches.